SAFETY GUIDE

 RAMS are not a write-once document.
 They go through a review and approval process that ensures they are accurate, complete, and understood by everyone involved.

-• Toolbox talk / briefing: Before work starts, brief all workers on the RAMS.
+• Toolbox talk and briefing.
+Before work starts, brief all workers on the RAMS.
 Ensure everyone understands the hazards, the control measures, the safe method, and the emergency procedures.
 Record attendance.

 09 · Safety Guide